survivejs/react-book/manuscript/getting_started/06_editing_notes.md

 );
 ```

-Given `className` accepts only a string, it can be difficult to work with when you have multiple classes depending on some logic.
-This is where a package known as [classnames](https://www.npmjs.org/package/classnames) can be useful.
-It accepts almost arbitrary input and converts that to a string solving the problem.

 To see our stub in action we still need to connect it with our application.

 ## Connecting `Editable` with `Notes`